EricLScace/tic-tac-toe/README.md

 >>- onLogOutClick
 >>- onChangePasswordSubmit
 >
-> __playerAuthn__ in turn exposes these methods to the subtendding …rx modules:
+> __playerAuthnRx__ in turn exposes these methods to the subtendding …rx modules:
 >* for authnAPIrx: loggedIn, loggedOut, registered, passwordChanged, logInFail, logOutFail, registerFail, passwordChangeFail.
->* for authnUIrx: registerReq, logInReq, logOutReq, changePasswordReq.
+>* for authnUIrx: registerRequested, logInRequested, logOutRequested, changePasswordRequested.

+> __playerAuthnTx__ exposes these methods:
+>* for playerAuthnRx: logOutRequested
+>* for gameController: readyToLogOut
+>
 > __gameController__ provides overall supervision of the game.
 * __gameAPItx__: exposes methods to gameController for transmitting requests about games to the remote API server:
 >>- addGame